kevinhongca/E96I/README.md

 ### Biking Uphill
 - Initial acceleration primarily in the negative *z*-direction
-- Later readings show acceleration in both negative *z* and negative *y*
+- Later readings show acceleration in both the negative *z*- and negative *y*-directions

 ### Biking Downhill
 - Initial acceleration primarily in the negative *z*-direction
-- Later readings show acceleration in both negative *z* and positive *y*
+- Later readings show acceleration in both the negative *z*- and positive *y*-directions

 ---